Umair7865/oracle-bucket/READme.md

 4. **Restore Databases**

    After extraction, the script automatically restores each database using the SQL files extracted from the tar archive.
-Here's how it works:

-   - **Iterate Through Directories**: The script goes through each folder in the extraction path.
-Each folder should represent a separate database.

-   - **Identify SQL Files**: Inside each database folder, the script looks for a file named `dump.sql`.
-This file contains the SQL commands needed to restore the database.

-   - **Check for Latest Dump**: Additionally, the script identifies the most recent `dump.sql` file within each database folder and restores that latest dump to ensure the most up-to-date data is used.
+   - **Identify SQL Files**: The script finds the latest SQL file within each database folder and restores that latest dump to ensure the most up-to-date data is used.

-   - **Restore Process**: Using the MySQL command-line tool, the script imports the `dump.sql` file into the corresponding database.
-If the restoration is successful, you will see a message like:
+   - **Restore Process**: The script imports the SQL file into the corresponding database, and displays success or failure messages accordingly.

-     ```
-     Restored database1 successfully.
-     ```

-     If the `dump.sql` file is missing, it will notify you:

-     ```
-     SQL file not found for database1.
-     ```

    - **Completion Message**: Once all databases have been processed, the script will display: